Living Ornaments '81: Disc two

 Although the third track on disc one is listed as "Metal" (a song from Numan's 1979 album The Pleasure Principle), its actual lyrics identify it as the song "Moral", a reworking of "Metal" which was recorded for Numan's then-forthcoming 1981 album Dance.
 Living Ornaments '81 also features live versions of "She's Got Claws" and "Cry the Clock Said" that pre-date the studio recordings as featured in Dance.
 Numan can be heard introducing "She's Got Claws" as his "new single;" the song was released as a single four months after the concert.

 The song "Conversation", included at the end of disc one, is a bonus track.
 It was played at the first two Wembley shows but replaced by "Complex" for the 28 April show.
-The version included on the Living Ornaments '81 set is from the 26 April show, and is a mono mix of noticeably poor audio quality.
+The version included on the Living Ornaments '81 set is from the 26 April show, and is a monitor mix of noticeably poor audio quality.

 The instrumental title track of Numan's 1979 album Replicas is used a total of three times throughout the concert: once as the intro (similarly to Living Ornaments '79), once as the outro; and as a pseudo-intro to the track "Films."
 The theme can therefore be heard on disc 1 tracks 1 and 10, and disc 2 track 13.
 Despite the extensive use of its theme, the actual track of "Replicas" is not listed, nor is it featured in its entirety in this recording.